Health & Safety

-Washington Crossing Historic Park (PA) is open to the public for recreation and guided tours.
-Please carefully review these guidelines while planning your visit to Washington Crossing.
+Washington Crossing Historic Park (PA) is open to the public for recreation and certain guided tours.
+Please carefully review these guidelines while planning your visit.

 In order to ensure the safety of our visitors and staff, we have implemented the following safety measures:

-- When possible, we will maintain 6 feet of social distancing.
-Floor markings and signs will assist guests with this effort.
+- Park staff will maintain six feet of social distancing.
+Floor markings and signs will assist guests with this effort inside the Visitor Center.

 - All guests should remain at least six feet apart from people outside of their party during their visit.

-- Staff will regularly clean high-touch areas throughout the day.
+- Staff regularly clean high-touch areas throughout the day.

-During the green phase limited events and site rentals are permitted and will be evaluated on a case by case basis.
-Please contact the visitor center at 215-493-4076 or email firstname.lastname@example.org for more information.
-Please note that all organized events required a rental agreement.
+Limited events and site rentals are permitted and will be evaluated on a case-by-case basis.
+All organized events required a rental agreement.